Crystal Palace to Forest Hill walk

-- Shortly before the road rejoins Sydenham Hill, turn left through a metal gate into Sydenham Hill Wood.
+Before the road rejoins Sydenham Hill turn left through a metal gate into Sydenham Hill Wood.

 - Turn left and go along the A205 (Dulwich Common).
 In 400m turn right through Rosebery Gate into Dulwich Park.

 - Fork left inside the park.
-You could continue on this broad avenue, but the suggested route is to bear right, going past the American Garden and later a children's playground to the Dulwich Park Café (and toilets) in the centre of the park.
+You could continue on this broad avenue, but the suggested route is to bear right, going past the American Garden and later a children's playground to the Dulwich Clock Café (and toilets) in the centre of the park.

-- Take the boardwalk across the eastern end of the pond and bear right to go around its southern side.
+Take the boardwalk across the eastern end of the pond and bear right to go around its southern side.

 A bronze Barbara Hepworth sculpture “Two Forms (Divided Circle)” (1970) used to stand here but was stolen by metal thieves in December 2011.